ocassidydev/creditcard-churn/README.md

 The client has shared a mushroom database containing information pertaining to the physical characteristics of the mushrooms and whether they were classed as edible or poisonous.

 ### Business Requirement 1 - Patterns in Dataset
-- The client would like to better understand the patterns in the mushroom database so that the client can learn the variable categories of a mushroom most likely to be edible.
+- The client would like to better understand the patterns in the mushroom database so that they can learn the variable categories of a mushroom most likely to be edible.
 This will help their picking team know what mushroom characteristics to look for and focus on picking.
 - [User Stories](https://github.com/users/ocassidydev/projects/3/views/1) 1, 2, 6 and 7 are relevant to this requirement.